krobelus/rate/README.md

 - `pytest`
 - `drat-trim` and `rupee` need to be executable on your system.

+If you're in a hurry use `pytest test.py -k quick` to only run the tests on small input files.

 ## Crate

 Currently we provide a reimplementation of Rate in C (see [crate.c](crate.c)).